kismetwireless/kismet-web-docs/content/en/docs/api/bluetooth_scanningmode.md

 all reports from this datasource.
 Scanning software should cache this UUID for consistent reporting between instances.

 2. A human-readable name.
-This wil be assigned as the name of the datasource, and will be updated automatically if the name changes in subsequent reports.
+This will be assigned as the name of the datasource, and will be updated automatically if the name changes in subsequent reports.

 ### Cache and burst mode reporting